Putin calls armed rebellion by mercenary chief a betrayal and vows to punish its leaders

 Russian President Vladimir Putin on Saturday vowed harsh punishment for the organizers of an armed rebellion spearheaded by mercenary chief Yevgeny Prigozhin, who led his troops out of Ukraine and into a key southern city.

-Putin denounced the uprising as “a stab in the back” in an nationally televised address.
+Putin denounced the uprising as “a stab in the back” in an address to the nation.
 It was the biggest threat to his leadership in over two decades in power.

 Prigozhin’s private army appeared to control the military headquarters in Rostov-on-Don, a city 660 miles (over 1,000 kilometers) south of Moscow that runs Russian operations in Ukraine, Britain’s Ministry of Defense said.